 My daughter’s potential gluten intolerance has to be one of the biggest blessings in disguise!!!

 I did not grow up vegan or even vegetarian.
 We ate dinner most nights as a family which included some sort of meat as the center stage, along with a starch and veggie.
-Desserts were usually once a week and were (as expected) high in sugar or chocolate, maybe cake or some chocolate boxed pudding.
+Desserts were usually once a week and were a cake or some chocolate boxed pudding.

 So for me to venture into the world of using beans as the main source in my desserts was something that was unfathomable to me six months ago.
 I never even heard of doing such a thing.

 There are no words to describe how good this Blondie Cookie Bar is honestly.
 You would NEVER EVER know this has beans in it, EVER, trust me.
-Her original recipe calls for more sugar than I’m comfortable using in a dessert, so I lowered it and I think it still came out great!
-I used an organic chocolate bar roughly chopped up instead of processed choc chips and upped the oats a little and used olive oil not Canola.
+I used an organic chocolate bar and roughly chopped it up instead of using processed chocolate chips.

 Next time I’m going to make them in an 8 x 8 pan instead of a springform one just because I like square cookie bars.
 They pack better in the kids lunches and are easier to freeze that way.
 (You all know by now how much I freeze everything!)

 This literally comes together in 10 minutes!
 I’m not kidding.
 I had everything already in the pantry and when I saw this I was all over it!
 I made some homemade vanilla ice cream to go on top and I really can’t begin to tell you how utterly surprised I was at how fabulous this ‘alternative’ dessert is.Print

 A fabulous blondie cookie bar that uses garbanzo beans as the main ingredient.
 Totally head smacking good !

 - 2 Cans Garbanzo Beans, (drained and thoroughly rinsed)